 sudo mv /etc/modsecurity/modsecurity.conf-recommended /etc/modsecurity/modsecurity.conf sudo nano /etc/modsecurity/modsecurity.conf

-First, activate the rules by editing and set the ‘SecRuleEngine’ option to on:
+First, activate the rules by editing and setting the ‘SecRuleEngine’ option to on:

 Edit the following option to increase the request limit to 10 MB and save the file: